wundergraph/cosmo/composition-go/README.md

 By default, this package uses the [goja] runtime to run the composition algorithm.
 This has no dependencies and supports all platforms, but depending on your inputs it can be too slow.

-For better performance, a [V8] backend is also available guarded under the `wg_composition_v8` build tag, which is ~50x times.
+For better performance, a [V8] backend is also available using the `wg_composition_v8` build tag, which is ~50x times faster.
 This uses the V8 JS engine to run the algorithm, but it increases the binary size and doesn't work on Windows, so it's not enabled by default.
+To enable it, use `go build -tags wg_composition_v8` when compiling.

 [goja]: https://github.com/dop251/goja
 [V8]: https://github.com/rogchap/v8go